magicmatatjahu/adi/README.md

 - Rethink components - inherite logic from providers - in another solution ADI can treat component as constraint definition of provider // components are treated as providers bur are saved inside components collection
 - Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors? - treat imported records as collection of imported records
 - Change the logic of the Value wrapper to similar as Skip
 - Introduce wrappers for modules
 - Check deep extends
 - Handle wrappers on circular injections - especially `Decorate` and `OnInitHook` - it can be handled by Lazy wrapper - check the test for Lazy wrapper
+- Check how to call onDestroy on circular injections (in which order)

 ## IMPLEMENTED PARTIALLY BUT IT WORKS